sound-artefacts/valley/README.md

 an archive of algorithmic scenes

-a synth oscillator of merit
+an scsynth oscillator of merit